 Students with a degree in youth development may pursue a wide range of careers working with youth.
 A few nonprofit organizations that hire youth development workers include the YMCA, 4-H, Big Brothers Big Sisters of America, and the Boys and Girls Club, although many other youth-focused nonprofits operate solely on a local level and do not have a national presence.
 A sampling of job titles found on online job boards included youth development professional, youth development program assistant/associate, program director, program aide, youth development specialist, and camp counselors.

 Salaries for youth development workers are difficult to nail down because they work in such a wide variety of capacities and industries.
-Community and social services occupations, many of which entail working with youth, reported a median yearly salary of $39,880 as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Community and social services occupations, many of which entail working with youth, reported a median yearly salary of $39,880, according to the U.S. Bureau of Labor Statistics (BLS).
 Recreation workers, many of whom plan and organize activities for youth, reported a median yearly salary of $22,260, the BLS noted.
 Average salaries for youth pastors were $32,852, according to online compensation site PayScale.com.
 Salaries vary based on how much experience you have, where you live, your level of responsibility, the size of the organization you work for, and other factors.